Shane Ray

-Shane Michael Ray (born May 18, 1993) is an American professional football defensive lineman for the Saskatchewan Roughriders of the Canadian Football League (CFL).
+Shane Michael Ray (born May 18, 1993) is an American professional football defensive lineman.
 He played college football at Missouri, where he was recognized as a unanimous All-American.
 He was selected by the Denver Broncos in the first round of the 2015 NFL draft.
 Ray has won one Super Bowl and two Grey Cups.

 Early life

 Ray attended Bishop Miege High School in Roeland Park, Kansas, where he played football and competed in track.
 In football, he earned first-team all-state honors as a senior after totaling 100 tackles, including 16 tackles for loss, 10.5 sacks, three forced fumbles.
 In track & field, Ray competed in the throwing events.
 At the 2010 Baker Relays, he took gold in the shot put event with a throw of 14.60 meters (47 ft 9 in).

 Considered a three-star recruit by Rivals.com, he was rated as the 17th best weakside defensive end prospect of his class.
 After being shown interest by programs such as Notre Dame, Kansas and Wisconsin, he ultimately decided to accept a scholarship to Missouri.